iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Calc/Taylor Series.md

 \end{aligned}
 $$

-The expression for $C(f, n, k_1, k_2, \cdots k_m)$ is obtained simply by asserting the equality for all partial deriatives between the polynomial and the original function.
+The expression for $C(f, n, k_1, k_2, \cdots k_m)$ is obtained simply by asserting the equality for all partial derivatives between the polynomial and the original function.
 Define the following notations for ease of reading and writing:

 $$
 f^{(k_1, k_2, \cdots, k_m)}(\vec{x}_0) =